 In agile development, a feature is a chunk of functionality that delivers business value.
 Features can include additions or changes to existing functionality.
-For planning purposes, some methodologies also use the notion of “work items” that can include features, bug fixes, documents, and other artifacts.
+For planning purposes, some agile methodologies also use the notion of “work items” that can include features, bug fixes, documents, and other artifacts.
 But features are the main unit of planning.
 Ideally, a feature should adhere to the following criteria:

 - It should provide business value

 - It should be estimable – it must have enough definition for the development team to provide an estimate of the work involved in implementing it

 - It should be small enough to fit within an iteration – therefore, if it is too big, it should be broken down further

 - It should be testable – you should understand what automated or manual test a feature should pass in order to be acceptable to the customer

 The different methodologies use different terminology to refer to features.
 It is up to the team to decide which methodology or terminology to use.
 Extreme Programming (XP) uses the terms User Stories or Stories to represent features; Scrum uses Product Backlog to describe a feature list; Feature-Driven Development uses Feature; and DSDM uses Requirement.
 Similarly, there are various lightweight versions of the Unified Process, or Agile UP, that use Requirement and/or Use Case to define incrementally deliverable functionality.
 Ultimately, the goal is the same – to deliver business value regularly in small increments, and sooner rather than later.

 During detailed planning, agile development favors a feature breakdown structure (FBS) approach instead of the work breakdown structure (WBS) used in waterfall development approaches.
 Feature breakdown structures are advantageous for a few reasons:

 - They allow communication between the customer and the development team in terms both can understand.

 - They allow the customer to prioritize the team’s work based on business value.